-- Having purchased the office premises James then leases it back to his business. - This rental income goes into the SIPP and also receives full tax relief (The rent paid must be at a commercial level, subject to an independent rental valuation). - James receives Tax relief on Personal Contributions Subject to limits). - Any Company Contributions also receive tax relief, with the potential to reduce Corporation Tax and National Insurance.
+- Having purchased the office premises the SIPP leases it back to James' business. - This rental income goes into the SIPP and also receives full tax relief (the rent paid must be at a commercial level, subject to an independent rental valuation). - James receives tax relief on personal contributions (subject to limits). - Any company contributions also receive tax relief, with the potential to reduce Corporation Tax and National Insurance.